-- 1. Continuing Studies students are responsible for compliance with all general financial obligations as set forth in the General Financial Policy section of this Bulletin. - 2.
-Payment for tuition, fees, and required forms (i.e., company reimbursement form, enrollment agreement) are due ten days prior to the official first day of class or as required by the mail-in registration procedure.
-If tuition, fees, and the required forms are not received by the Student Financial Services Office on or before registration day, a student's preregistration may be cancelled.
-Balances due may be paid by cash, check, MasterCard, Visa, American Express or Discover.

-3. Continuing Studies students desiring to pay education expenses in monthly installments should contact the Student Financial Services Office of the College or the following company:
+- 1. Continuing Studies students are responsible for compliance with all general financial obligations as set forth in the General FinancialPolicy section of this Bulletin. - 2.
+Payment for tuition, fees, and required forms (i.e., company reimbursement form, enrollment agreement) are due by the date set forth in the student billing timeline.
+If tuition, fees, and the required forms are not received by the Student Financial Services Office on or before the due date, a student's pre-registration may be cancelled.
+Balances due may be paid by cash, check, MasterCard, Visa, American Express or Discover. - 3.
+Continuing Studies students desiring to pay education expenses in monthly installments should contact the following company:

-Tuition Management Systems P. O. Box 742627 Cincinnati, OH 45274-2627 Customer Service (1-800-356-8329) shc.afford.com

-If students and/or parents who take advantage of the payment plan miss two consecutive payments at any time during the plan, the student may be withdrawn from enrollment.
+Tuition Management Systems P. O. Box 742627 Cincinnati, OH 45274-2627 Customer Service (1-800-356-8329) shc.afford.com If students and/or parents who take advantage of the payment become 45 days delinquent at any time during the plan, the student may be withdrawn from enrollment.